| Home | New Testament Studies | Thessalonians Table of Contents | Previous Section | Next Section |

 This is a PERFECT ACTIVE INDICATIVE.
 This can mean either

-The church continues in spite of the aggressive Jewish opposition just like the churches in Judea who also experienced Jewish wrath (cf. 1 Thess.
+The church continues in spite of the aggressive Jewish opposition just like the churches in Judea who also experienced Jewish persecution (cf. 1 Thess.
 2:13-16).

 The possible connotation of the phrase "in vain" is so crucial; let me add here my note from 1 Thess.
 3:5.

-2 Thess.
+1 Thess.
 3:5 "our labor would be in vain" The use of MOODS is important here; the INDICATIVE which is the MOOD of reality is used of Satan, but the SUBJUNCTIVE which is the MOOD of contingency, is used of Paul's labor.
 This may relate to 1 Thess.
 2:1.
 The question is, "Does ‘in vain‘ relate to their personal conversion or the establishment of a viable functioning church in Thessalonica?"
 I think the latter is the only contextual option, although Paul probably would not have made a distinction.
 He understood and preached both justification and sanctification.
+They must not be separated!

 Paul uses the concept of "vain" or "fruitless" often and incorporates three different words.